-It is expected that each loan will run to maturity however each loan agreement provides that any borrower may at any time purchase bonds at any price and following such a purchase the borrower is required to surrender the bonds to the issuer by way of prepayment of the borrower's loan in an amount equal to the outstanding balance of the bonds being surrendered.
-The prepaid amount of the loan and the equivalent bond nominal amounts is removed from the statement of financial position on delivery of the Deed of Surrender.
+It is expected that each loan will run to maturity, however the loan agreement between THFCC and GGL provides that GGL may at any time purchase the secured bonds.
+Bonds purchased must be surrendered to the company and an amount of the outstanding balance of the loan between THFCC and GGL equal to the outstanding balance of the bonds surrendered shall be deemed to be prepaid.
+Following any such purchase a corresponding amount of the outstanding loan between the company and THFCC equal to the amount of the bonds surrendered shall also be deemed to be prepaid.
+The prepaid amounts of the loan and the equivalent bond nominal amount is removed from the statement of financial position on delivery of the Deed of Surrender.